Posted on the : 25th March 2014

-The company said the long-awaited announcement on the development at the proposed Green Port Hull, was a key element in the overall blueprint for establishing the ‘Energy Estuary’ along with its own development of the Able Marine Energy Park on the south bank of the river.
+The company said the long-awaited announcement on the development at the proposed Green Port Hull, was a key element in the overall blueprint for establishing the ‘Energy Estuary’ along with its own development of the Humber Ports Port on the south bank of the river.

 Said Able’s Executive Chairman Peter Stephenson “When the suggestions that Siemens may come to the Humber were announced over three years ago we welcomed it as a great vote of confidence in the potential of the Humber—and that still remains the case today.